 - Engineer;

-- Architect;
+- Architect; and/or

-- Building maintenance company;
+- Building maintenance company.

-Most personal injury claims are based on a negligence cause of action.
 To show the defendant was negligent, you have to prove:

 - The defendant(s) owed you a duty of care;